opensearch-project/documentation-website/_query-dsl/term/fuzzy.md

 # Fuzzy query

-A fuzzy query searches for documents with terms that are similar to the search term within the maximum allowed [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+A fuzzy query searches for documents containing terms that are similar to the search term within the maximum allowed [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 The Levenshtein distance measures the number of one-character changes needed to change one term to another term.
 These changes include:

 - Replacements: **c**at to **b**at
 - Insertions: cat to cat**s**
 - Deletions: **c**at to at
 - Transpositions: **ca**t to **ac**t

 A fuzzy query creates a list of all possible expansions of the search term that fall within the Levenshtein distance.
 You can specify the maximum number of such expansions in the `max_expansions` field.
-Then is searches for documents that match any of the expansions.
+Then it searches for documents that match any of the expansions.

 The following example query searches for the speaker `HALET` (misspelled `HAMLET`).
 The maximum edit distance is not specified, so the default `AUTO` edit distance is used: